Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 In 2008, Rachel was promoted to Chief Inspector spending six enjoyable years in the role.
-During this time she was the District Commander for Thurrock and Basildon.
+During this time she was the District Commander for both Thurrock and Basildon.
 She also oversaw our Roads Policing Unit and Dog Section.

 After becoming a Superintendent in 2014, Rachel spent two years within the Criminal Justice Command.
-Here she led those responsible for manging our custody process and the administration, preparation and processing of prosecution files.
+Here she led those responsible for managing our custody process and the administration, preparation and processing of prosecution files.

 In 2016, Rachel was promoted to Operational Policing Command (OPC) Chief Superintendent.
 OPC officers have specialist skills and equipment.
 This includes our firearms unit, dog section, and road policing unit.